-- a.
-Making sense of problems and persevering in solving them.

-- b.
-Reasoning abstractly and quantitatively

-- c.
-Constructing viable arguments and critiquing the reasoning of others

-- d.
-Modeling with mathematics
+a.
+Making sense of problems and persevering in solving them $\overline{}$, b.
+Reasoning abstractly and quantitatively, c.
+Constructing viable arguments and critiquing the reasoning of others reasoning of others, d.
+Modeling with mathematics / e.-Using appropriate tools strategically, f.
+Attending to precision, g.
+Looking for and making use of structure, and

-- e.
-Using appropriate tools strategically

-- f.
-Attending to precision

-- g.
-Looking for and making use of structure
+1h.
+Looking for and expressing regularity in repeated reasoning.

-1. Looking for and expressing regularity in repeated reasoning understanding of how content topics and expectations are connected to each other throughout the elementary grades.
+(7) Assessing, Planning and Designing Contexts for Learning.
+Assessing, planning, and designing contexts for learning support the development of a coherent curriculum and an understanding of how content topics and expectations are connected to each other throughout the elementary grades.
 This connection from academic to curricular, across grade levels requires teachers of mathematics to demonstrate understanding related to student learning, curricular practices and standards, academic language and assessments as they consider learning progressions within and across grade levels.